Phil-CST-BCIT/hashtag/README.md

-# Hashtag, Twitt, People
+# Hashtag, Tweets, People

 **Motivation**
 Initially I wanted to create a small program to get user information from Twitter.
 But, after I read [an article](https://blog.hubspot.com/marketing/hashtags-twitter-facebook-instagram) about Twitter hashtags, I changed my mind.
-If I could create an app to read an user's information and the user's twitts, suppose there was a specific hashtag in the user's twitt I was interested in, and I wanted to know how many times the hashtag was mentioned globally, it could be a very useful tool in the future.
+If I could create an app to read an user's information and the user's tweets, suppose there was a specific hashtag in the user's tweet I was interested in, and I wanted to know how many times the hashtag was mentioned globally, it could be a very useful tool in the future.
 As I know, there is no such free tool yet.
 Maybe I'm wrong.
 I don't know.

 **Project Goals**